Julia-fil1/Julia-fil1/README.md

 <img src="https://github.com/Julia-fil1/Julia-fil1/blob/master/gif.gif" width="200">
 <img align='right' src="https://github.com/Julia-fil1/Julia-fil1/blob/master/graphic.jpg" width=400 />
 <p allign = "center">Hey!
 I'm Julia.
-I'm a final year Computer Science Student at University College Dublin and well, an aspiring software engineer👩‍💻😄.
+I'm a recent graduate of Computer Science at University College Dublin and a Software Engineer at R3 👩‍💻😄.
+R3 is a leading enterprise firm which builds and maintains Corda, a next-gen DLT developed to enable frictionless commerce.
 I previously interned as a Software Engineer at JPMorgan Chase & Co and at R3.</p>

 ## Things I'm currently working on
-- Diving deep 🤿 into my coursework
+- Diving deep 🤿 into the Corda codebase
 - Absorbing knowledge like a sponge 🧽
-- Trying to enjoy my last few months of being a student 😥
+- Crying over no longer being a student 😥

 ## Technologies I'm interested in / want to learn more about
 - Blockchain 📦🔗